miyahu/Google-Cloud-Plateforme-/README.md

         if bash pandocme.sh $i ; then
             echo "$i converted with success !"
         else
-            echo "Hum ... there a problem with ${i}, please check!" fi
+            echo "Hum ... there a problem with ${i}, check please!" fi
     done